-This interactive panel Q&A is designed to showcase and highlight career opportunities in bioinformatics and provide a forum for discussion around the many different careers pathways.
-Hear from our panel speakers on their own experiences and what advice they offer.
+This interactive panel Q&A is designed to highlight career paths and opportunities in bioinformatics and provide a forum for discussion around the many different careers pathways.
+Hear from academic and industry researchers on their own experiences and what advice they offer.

 Have a career question you would like answered?
 We will take questions on the day or alternatively you can submit it ahead of time to email@example.com